The great love of the hero's life has died,

 - Alice in Wake Wood: When she's first brought back, she seems like the normal bright child she was in life, but quickly picks up a habit of mutilating animals and later shows no compunction in killing anyone who gets in her way.
 Normally, the town's resurrection ritual doesn't have such complications - the reason she came back this way has to do with her having been buried a bit too long.

-- In the films of the book, Dr. West actually does manage a couple successful resurrections where the resurrectees come back pretty much the same as they were in life.
+- H.P.
+Lovecraft: In the film of "Reanimator", Dr. West actually does manage a couple successful resurrections where the resurrectees come back pretty much the same as they were in life.
 Unfortunately, in both cases the resurrectees were utterly evil bastards in life, and continued to be so after being revived.

 - In Buffy the Vampire Slayer, vampirism can act like the Damaged Soul version on the few occasions when it was used in an attempt to save someone who was terminally ill.